autodesk-platform-services/aps-directToS3/README.md

 # Description

-.NET sample fot new OSS upload method
+.NET sample fot new OSS upload method.
+This sample was modified to work with the most recent version of Autodesk Forge .NET SDK 1.9.7.
+Please ensure you're using the proper version.

 # Setup